PrityPatel/Memory-Game/user-stories.md

   - [x] As a player, I would like to get feedback on what to do next once I have completed the board.

+  - [ ] As a player, I would like to see good Fortune descriptions written.

 ***Icebox:***

 - [ ] As a player, I would like to see a 'score' to see how many attempts I have made thus far, so that I can see progress.